p3r7/blog/_posts/2021-05-25-norns-pico8-tweetcarts.md

 Just to recap, it's a programmable instrument for which anyone can make small apps (_scripts_) in Lua.

-It's capabilities and APIs are limited, by design.

 After playing a bit with it, I was struck by the similarities it shared with another platform.